rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ./resetCDB.sh </copy>
 ````

-## Step 1: Database Service Firewall
+## Step 1: Service-Level ACLs for TCP Protocol

-Database Service Firewall is a feature of Oracle Access Control List (ACL) since database version 12.2.
+With this feature, every database service can have its own access control list (ACL) and the ACL is based on IPs.
+Because each pluggable database is a different service, this feature enables different pluggable databases to have different ACLs.
+These ACLs are enforced by the listener.
+Access to a pluggable database service is enabled only for IPs that are permitted through an ACL.

-Service-Level ACLs allow you to control access to specific services, including those associated with individual pluggable databases (PDBs).
-This functionality is part of the Database Service Firewall, which isn't specifically a multitenant feature, but is useful for controlling access to PDBs.
+This functionality is part of Oracle Multitenant since database version 12.2.

 ![](./images/MT3_DB_service_firewall.png)

-You will be setting up Database Service Firewall performing the following steps
+You will be setting up Service-Level ACLs by performing the following steps
    - Install the ACL package
    - Configure the listener
    - Add the IP ADDRESS to the whitelist for each PDB.